Promoting walking and cycling

 About This Book

 Author BiographyColin Pooley is Professor of Social and Historical Geography in The Lancaster Environment Centre, Lancaster University, UK.
-His research focuses on the social geography of Britain and continental Europe since circa 1800, with recent projects focused on residential migration, travel to work and other aspects of everyday mobility including walking and cycling.
-He has published over 100 refereed journal articles and book chapters and 12 books on these topics.
+His research focuses on the social geography of Britain and continental Europe since the 1800s, with recent projects focused on residential migration, travel to work and other aspects of everyday mobility including walking and cycling.
+He has published 12 books and over 100 journal articles and book chapters on these topics.

 Section I: Context